Accommodus/Typst-Editor-devcontainer/README.md

    ```bash
    git clone https://github.com/Accommodus/pandoc-latex-devcontainer.git .devcontainer/latex-pandoc
    ```
-3. When opening the project in VS Code, select the desired Dev Container configuration from the list.
+3. When opening the project in VSCode, select the desired Dev Container configuration from the list.

 ## Usage
 1. Open your project folder in Visual Studio Code.